wilbowma/llm-lang/README.md

 There is an implicit call to `prompt!` at the end of every module.

 To run an llm-lang program, simply run it as a Racket program: `racket -t example1.rkt`, for example.
+This will print some variation on the following:
+> "Yes, I'm functioning properly.
+How can I assist you further?
+Whether it's answering questions or helping with tasks, I'm here to help!"

+An explicit call to `prompt!` will let you capture the response and perform further computation.
+See `example2.rkt` for a slightly more complex example.

 This LLM-first approach to prompts is the main difference in design between this and GenAIScript, although llm-lang is extremely feature-poor as I wrote it in an afternoon.